Olympian Swim Club Staff

 Baylee Munro, Head Assistant Coach

 My name is Baylee Munro, and I'm excited to be a part of OSC's awesome coaching staff!
 I'm entering my 8th season of coaching, after my previous experiences at the Nanaimo Riptides and the Nanaimo White Rapids.
 Over my last two seasons as an assistant head coach of the Riptides, I developed multiple regional-level swimmers into provincial champions and first in the country for their various age groups.
 At the White Rapids, I was fortunate enough to coach the same group of swimmers from Grade 8 to 12, and several of those swimmers are now competing at the varsity level at schools like UVIC and UBC.
 My proudest coaching accomplishment is guiding a swimmer through the pandemic to their eventual qualification for the Tokyo 2020 Paralympics.
+I am in Swimming Canada's 2022 Select Coaches Group.

 I'm currently enrolled in UBC's High Performance Coaching program, where I have the opportunity to learn from some amazing coaches and sport leaders on a weekly basis as I work towards my master's degree in coaching.
 Prior to that, I did my undergraduate degree in Computer Science (with a minor in Business) at the University of Victoria, where I also swam on the varsity team for 5 years.
 Although I was not the best swimmer on the team, I was a 4-time Vikes Honour Roll recipient.
 Before university, I swam for 7 years with the Nanaimo Riptides where I was an Age Group National finalist.
 I was fortunate enough to be exposed to a variety of coaching styles throughout my swimming career, which I feel gives me a balanced perspective in my own coaching.
-I am NCCP Level 3 Trained, and I'm also enrolled in the Advanced Coaching Diploma through Canadian Sport Institute Pacific.
+I am NCCP Level 3 Certified, and I'm also enrolled in the Advanced Coaching Diploma through Canadian Sport Institute Pacific.

 As a coach, I base my training programs on the previous work of the most successful club and high-performance coaches in both the U.S. and Canada along with my own innovation.
 Effort and engagement are the cornerstones of my coaching philosophy.
 You have to be willing to use effort to get everything you want in swimming, from technique to fitness to speed.
 However, swimming should be an adventure, not an ordeal.
 It's an amazing sport that teaches you how to set and achieve personal goals.
 I will teach the swimmers that I work with to be relentless but respectful competitors both in and out of the pool.